yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 ## New alert rules

-For each migrated AI resource, an alert rule is created for each one of the migrated detectors.
-If your a specific smart detector was disabled before the migration, the created alert rule will be disabled as well.
+For each migrated Application Insight resource, a new alert rule is created for each one of the migrated detectors.
+If a specific smart detector was disabled prior to the migration, the created alert rule will be disabled as well.

 The names of the new created alert rules will be the following:
 * **Response Latency Degradation - \<target resource name\>**